“RNT has transformed my health in so many ways” - Milesh

 To summarise my fitness background I’d say I have always held an active lifestyle.
 I’ve been playing football consistently for over 25 years, in the gym for over 10 years, trained in different disciplines of Martial Arts (Muay Thai and Brazilian Jiu-Jitsu) and my most recent achievement was completing the Spartan Trifecta (Obstacle Course Racing) within 7 months in 2018.

-Working with RNT has been a god send.
-It’s transformed my health in many ways and that’s not just from a physical point of view.
-I worked with my coach Kunal over 13 weeks.
-The amount I learnt in that short space of time has been a real eye opener, so much so that I’m now diving deeper to learn more about nutrition.
-RNT produce great content and educational resources that you can relate to on your journey and for me everything fell into place like a jigsaw.
+Working with RNT has been a godsend.
+It’s transformed my health in many ways and that’s not just from a physical point of view..
+The amount I’ve learnt has been a real eye opener, so much so that I’m now diving deeper to learn more about nutrition.
+RNT produces great content and educational resources that you can relate to on your journey and for me everything fell into place like a jigsaw.
 The process was a fantastic experience.
-Kunal and I discussed my goals, set out a plan and executed it over the course of 13 weeks.
-Kunal was instrumental in providing me with the support I needed and was always there to answer my questions or concerns.
+I discussed my goals with the RNT team, set out a plan and executed it..
 My journey did not start too well as I pulled my hamstring in the first two weeks whilst playing football – but it did not stop me.
-This is where having a coach really becomes important.
+This is where having the support of experts really becomes important.
 Having setbacks and still finding ways to achieve your goal.
-How we set out to work around this and still managed to achieve what we did in 13 weeks is remarkable.
+How we set out to work around this and still managed to achieve what we did in the first 13 weeks is remarkable.

 A few simple pointers from me for anyone going through a similar journey or thinking about transforming their health:

 – Really dig deep into your ‘Why’ – it’s so important to know what you’re doing this for.